Localized Vision-Language Matching for Open-vocabulary Object Detection: Introduction

+In this work, we aim to learn novel objects using image-caption pairs.
+Along with image-caption pairs, the detector is provided with box annotations for a limited set of classes.
+We follow the problem setting as introduced by Zareian \etal \cite{zareian2021open}.
+They refer to this problem as \textit{Open-vocabulary Object Detection}.
 There are two major challenges to this problem: First, image-caption pairs themselves are too weak to learn localized object-regions.
 Analyzing previous works, we find that randomly sampled feature maps provide imprecise visual grounding for foreground objects, therefore they receive insufficient supervisory signals to learn object properties.
 Second, the granularity of the information captured by image-region features should align with the level of information captured by the text representation for an effective matching.
 For example, it would be ill-suited to match a text representation that captures global image information with image features that capture localized information.

-In this work, we propose a method that improves the matching between image and text representations, targeted towards improving open-world object detection.
+In this work, we propose a method that improves the matching between image and text representations.
 Our model is a two-stage approach: in the first stage, \textit{Localized Semantic Matching} (LSM), it learns semantics of objects in the image by matching image-regions to the words in the caption; and in the second stage, \textit{Specialized Task Tuning} (STT), it learns specialized visual features for the target object detection task using known object annotations.
 We called our method \modelname for \textbf{Loc}alized Image-Caption Matching for \textbf{O}pen-\textbf{v}ocabulary.

 For the given objects in an image, our goal is to project them to a feature space where they can be matched with their corresponding class in the form of text embeddings.
 We find that simple text embeddings are better candidates for matching object representations than contextualized embeddings produced by large-scale language models.